mojtaba-esk/scooter-event-reporting-service/README.md

 # NordSec Scootin
+This is a backend service that exposes a REST-like API intended for scooter event collecting and reporting to mobile clients.

+To see details and examples about the APIs head over to the [API Documentation](APIs.md).

 ## Quick Setup

-To run the App simply copy the following code into your terminal:
+To run the App simply copy and execute the following code into your terminal:

 ```
 git clone https://github.com/mojtaba-esk/NordSec-Scootin.git
 cd NordSec-Scootin
 sudo docker-compose up -d
 ```
-Note: _The database, tables, indices, etc will be created automatically and will be filled with some random data._
+Note: _The database, tables, indices, etc will be created automatically on the first launch and will be filled with some random data._

 Once it is up, you can see the status of moving scooters in your browser: http://localhost:8080/